Client ResourcesFreelancingWorking with Designers

 If you're unhappy with your current job, try to understand why.
 What are your strengths and weaknesses?
 What kind of skills, knowledge, and experience do you have?
 What kind of work interests you, and what is your boss asking you to do?

 Having the flexibility to take advantage of these things can make all the difference in your job satisfaction.
-It also helps to understand what your potential future employer is looking for in terms of skill sets.
+It also helps to understand what your potential future employer is looking for regarding skill sets.

 By choosing a career path that enables flexibility, you will likely have greater job satisfaction, making you a more productive, valuable employee.